 Turning to learning theory, N. Longworth notes in Lifelong Learning in Action: Transforming Education in the 21st Century that, "The watchword for today is 'community' in every meaning of that word, whether it is a geographical entity as in a learning city or a learning region, or a community of people with common sense of purpose or interest, as in a religious or a tribal community" (Longworth, 2003).
 The ability to architect truth amid a milieu of propagandized lies looks to be an effort undertaken in community.
 J.O.
 Balswick and J.K.
-Morland in Social problems: A Christian understanding and response argue for sociological approaches to social problems: "Without the sound foundation that sociology can give, Christian interpretations of social conditions may well be erroneous.”
-(Balswick and Morland, 1994) The need for proper thought architecture makes use of the various sociological tools in hopes of properly assessing learning outcomes.
+Morland in Social problems: A Christian understanding and response argue for sociological approaches to social problems: "Without the sound foundation that sociology can give, Christian interpretations of social conditions may well be erroneous” (Balswick & Morland, 1994) .
+The need for proper thought architecture makes use of the various sociological tools in hopes of properly assessing learning outcomes.

-Today’s culture, however, with its many and varied sources of information transmission, information overload, whether it be truth or lies, is acknowledged for the hurdle these systems present.
-N. Trimikliniotis unfolds a dilemma in the article Public sociology, social justice and struggles in the era of austerity-and-crises, acknowledging, “the relationship between academic discipline of sociology and political/social struggles for equality and social justice has been an issue since the establishment of sociology.”
-(Trimikliniotis, 2020) The struggle concerns sociology as pre-cursor to policymaking and law-setting based on the inherent subjectivism in the assumption of “what is right.”
-The world is attempting to remake itself, all the while queering the very words and systems that could otherwise be useful tools in bringing crisp definitions to social ills.
+Today’s culture, however, with its many and varied sources of information transmission, information overload, whether truth or lies, is acknowledged for the hurdle these systems present.
+N. Trimikliniotis unfolds a dilemma in the article Public sociology, social justice and struggles in the era of austerity-and-crises, acknowledging, “the relationship between academic discipline of sociology and political/social struggles for equality and social justice has been an issue since the establishment of sociology” (Trimikliniotis, 2020) .
+The struggle concerns sociology as pre-cursor to policymaking and law-setting based on the inherent subjectivism in the assumption of “what is right.”
+The world is attempting to remake itself while queering the very words and systems that could otherwise be useful tools in bringing crisp definitions to social ills.
 Worldview seems invariably foundational to sociology more so than other more material sciences.

-A practitioner’s worldview will unintentionally color, illuminate, or eliminate what the scientific “observer” sees in the application of subjective science approaches.
+A practitioner’s worldview will unintentionally color, illuminate, or eliminate what the scientific “observer” sees in applying subjective science approaches.
 None-the-less, the “mobile commons”, defined by Trimikliniotis as the fast-moving, digitally enhanced, concerns of the marginalized masses, readily articulated across multiple platforms must be considered alongside the “study from above” methods of professional sociology.
 J. Schonig argues in his article “Liking” as creating: on aesthetic category memes, that sharing of visual, digital memes “clearly indexes a collective desire within Internet culture: a need to feel connected online by sharing ways of seeing rather than sharing words and images, inside jokes, and subcultural knowledge.”
 (Schonig, 2020).
-Theses authors are in pursuit of ways to measure or “index” the subjective context, continually in flux within the marginalized experience; essentially attempting to identify what the mobile commons “see” to be true, if even for a brief moment in time.
+Theses authors are pursuing ways to measure or “index” the subjective context, continually in flux within the marginalized experience; essentially attempting to identify what the mobile commons “see” to be true, if even for a brief moment in time.
 Y. Katz and L. Shifman explain in their article Making sense?
 The structure and meanings of digital memetic nonsense, that digital nonsense may “potentially serve as a social glue that bonds members of phatic, image-oriented communities.”
 (Katz and Shifman, 2017) Examining “social glue” is necessary to access the thought architecture of the participants in each culture/community.
 The current digital environment is ripe with memes, varying in usage and meaning.
-The authors, in examining “nonsense” memes, arrive at an interesting theory of communal referential meaning which generate affective meaning.
+In examining “nonsense” memes, the authors arrive at an interesting theory of communal referential meaning that generates affective meaning.
 These distortions of thought, many times humorous, also must not be overlooked as to their ability to establish frames of thinking due to the social connections they foster.